PROFILE

 program promotes inclusive education in

 Indonesia.
-Children with special needs such as
+Children with special

-visual impairment are provided the opportunity
+disabilities--are provided the opportunity to be

-to be educated in public schools.
-Replicable
+educated in public schools.
+Replicable models

-Sesame Street Indonesia: A new Indonesian
+Sesame Street Indonesia: An Indonesian

-co-production of the award winning television
+co-production of the award-winning television

-show targeting young children is being developed
+show targeting young children was developed and

-with local Indonesian partners and USAID
+local Indonesian partners and USAID funding.
+The

 Effective Democracy and Decentralized

-Governance: This objective aims to further
+Governance: This

-country by supporting effective and accountable
+supporting effective and accountable local

-local governance, addressing conflict and
+governance, addressing conflict and encouraging

-encouraging pluralism, and consolidating
+pluralism, and consolidating national-level

-national-level democratic reforms.
+democratic reforms.

 Mitigation of Conflict and Support for Peace: